Due To Donald Trump, Nearly Half Of Military Now Believes Russia Is An ‘Ally,’ Reagan Foundation Survey Finds

-Though generally seen by national security experts as one of America’s leading adversaries, Russia is now viewed as an American ally by nearly half of United States military households, a trend that has caused deep concern inside the Pentagon, according to a report by Voice of America, the U.S. government-funded international media outlet.
+Though generally seen by national security experts as one of America’s leading adversaries, Russia is now viewed as an American ally by nearly half of United States military households.
+This is a trend that has caused deep concern inside the Pentagon, according to a report by Voice of America, the U.S. government-funded international media outlet.

-According to the report, based on polling conducted by the Ronald Reagan Foundation, belief that Russia is a U.S. ally has also risen among the general public.
-Last year, in the same survey, only 19 percent of Americans said that they viewed Russia an an ally.
+According to the report, based on polling conducted by the Ronald Reagan Foundation, the belief that Russia is a U.S. ally has also risen among the general public.
+Last year, in the same survey, only 19 percent of Americans said that they viewed Russia as an ally.
 In 2019, that number is up to 28 percent.

 The rise in friendly views toward Russia has been driven largely by Republicans who take “positive cues” from Donald Trump, according to the Reagan Foundation.
 Trump has frequently praised Russian President Vladimir Putin, and even called for Russia to be reinstated into the G7 global economic group.
 Russia was expelled from what was then the G8 in 2014, following the country’s annexation of Crimea from Ukraine.